 Turtles can also contract respiratory diseases from a lack of UV light.
 Turtles need UV-A and UV-B light to regulate their mood, to help with their vision, to help with bone growth and much, much more.
 Without it, they are at risk of disease and illness.
 Using a good UV-light bulb combined with 1 or 2 30-to-60 minutes sessions in natural sunlight are excellent ways to make sure your turtle gets all the UV it needs.

 Lastly, if your enclosure’s sanitation is quite poor, this could also potentially lead to respiratory disease.
 This usually happens when germs build-up due to left-over turtle food or turtle poop.
 That usually occurs when you don’t have a proper filter.
 Turtles are messy creatures that emit a ton of waste.
-Using a strong, capable filter, along with weekly spot checks and cleanings, are the best ways to reduce germ build-up.
+Using a strong, turtle filter, along with weekly spot checks and cleanings, are the best ways to reduce germ build-up.